Based at the University of the Western Cape, Cape Town, the TCAE seeks to appoint as soon as possible a:

 - Holding and co-ordinating projects with Tshisimani cohorts, constituencies, and partners to whom Tshisimani offers educational offerings.

-- Oversee and work closely with the Operations team on logistics and related administration to translate conceptualised events into actuality.
+- Oversee and work closely with the relevant staff regarding logistics and related administration to translate conceptualised events into actuality.

 - Embed the formal MEL system of the centre in the design and execution of programs which includes but is not limited to:

 - Recording and keeping track of meetings and communication between Tshisimani and Tshisimani partners